January 7, 2024

 Your Furby journey is just that; yours, so make it your own!
 Have fun with your Furby hunt.
 Take care of your new friend.
 Take them out #takeyourfurbiesout and find other weirdos in the world.

 The Furby community is overwhelmingly kind and supportive.
 We attribute that to the reason Caleb Chung first made Furby; to make a toy that would be a child’s first friend.
 We think he succeeded in that goal, and we look forward to seeing your fantastic adventures with your Furbies!

 In 1998, Jay walked into a KB Toys store in a mall and fell in love with a chatty gray and white Furby.
-Twenty-four years elapsed, and then, in March of 2022, after seeing a Long Furby online, Jay’s love for Furby was rekindled.
-Jay then created the Furb World brand, which consists of a wholesome and caring Instagram following, an Etsy account with bespoke Furb-adjacent creations, and The Furb World Podcast where Furby customizers and creative people discuss Furby, crafting, and what it takes to follow your dreams.
+Twenty-four years elapsed, and after seeing a Long Furby online, Jay’s love for Furby was rekindled.
+Jay created the Furb World brand, which consists of a wholesome and caring Instagram following, an Etsy account with bespoke Furb-adjacent creations, and The Furb World Podcast where Furby customizers and creative people discuss Furby, crafting, and what it takes to follow your dreams.
 Jay is living her best Furby life and regrets nothing.

 Every so often we like to send out emails letting you know what’s up in the world of 90s Toys.
 No spam, promise!
 Unsubscribe whenever you want.